 Only active patients are permitted to book online.
 (If you are a returning patient and it has been over 1 year, please contact us to discuss booking options.)

-NEW PATIENTS, Please contact us directly to book at 250 682 7289 or info@wildrootsclinic.com.
-Please do not put yourself on the waitlist for an initial visit as all new clients are required to be scheduled in person or via email directly with the clinic. .
+ALL NEW PATIENTS, Please contact us directly to book at 250 682 7289 or info@wildrootsclinic.com.
+Please do not put yourself on the waitlist as an INITIAL VISIT as all new clients are required to be scheduled in person or via email directly with the clinic.

 Please be reminded, if you are sick, we ask you to cancel and remain at home.